 Immunization Number of Doses

-DTP Four
+DTP 4

-OPV/IPV Three
+OPV/IPV 3

-Hepatitis B Three
+Hepatitis B 3

-MMR Two
+MMR 2

-Varicella Two
+Varicella 2

-MCV4 (6 th & 7 th Graders) One

-Tdap (7 th Graders) One
+MCV4 (Grades 6 and 7) 1

+Tdap (Grade 7) 1

-There are two exemptions:
+There are two (2) exemptions:

+Religious Exemption

-Religious Exemption - Pupils need not be immunized if the parent or guardian objects in writing to the immunization on religious/ethical grounds.
+Students need not be immunized if the parent/guardian objects in writing to the immunization on religious/ethical grounds.

+Medical Exemption

-Medical Exemption - Pupils need not be immunized if a physician or his designee provides a written statement that immunization may be detrimental to the health of the child.
+Students need not be immunized if a physician or his designee provides a written statement that immunization may be detrimental to the health of the child.
 When the physician determines that immunization is no longer detrimental to the health of the child, the medical exemption ceases to be valid and the child must be immunized.